-The application process begins in October and will close in January.
-Applicants will have heard if they’ve been successful by March.
+The application process opens in early 2020.
+Applicants will have heard if they’ve been successful by March/April.
 If they have, they’ll be invited to an assessment day.
-The outcome will be decided by April.

 To find out more information about this great programme visit the BBC Degree Apprenticeship page.
 Also take a look at the career potential within the BBC, and make sure to check out the Pearson College London, as well as the University of Kent.

 Think there's nowhere to go after an apprenticeship?
 Think again.
 Find out how Mollie went from being an apprentice to an associate director.